1.1 What are the guidelines for writing a proposal?

 After the review process, some alterations to your study questions may be necessary.
 Hence, the length of time between acceptance of your proposal and the fielding of your study depends on how extensive these alterations are and how quickly they can be implemented.
 It also depends on the compatibility of your proposed fielding time with our wave schedule.

 A regular submission undergoes a detailed review process which may take up to three months.
 Once your study has been accepted, the GESIS Panel team will decide in which wave your study can run.
-After your study has been fielded, the data preparation and publication can take up to four months.
+After your study has been fielded, the data preparation and publication can take four to six months.